Having less, but better, possessions makes you happier.

 Kindle Paperwhite

 Amazon has just been doing inreasingly customer hostile things.
-Ridiculously high book prices (despite the cost of book production falling), lock ins to the device, this idea that somehow you are “renting” a title from them rather than owning it, and now the inability to back up your library, and increasingly fewer ways to get non-Amazon purchased titles into your Kinda.
+Ridiculously high book prices (despite the cost of book production falling), lock ins to the device, this idea that somehow you are “renting” a title from them rather than owning it, and now the inability to back up your library, and increasingly fewer ways to get non-Amazon purchased titles into your Kindle.

 Fitbit Inspire 3

-iPad Air M2[#ipad-air-m2]
+iPad Air M2

 OK, I’ve tried.
 I really have, but I still do not get the point of an iPad.